Introduction

 The PED procedure involves the following steps:

-- Preparation: The patient is positioned, and local anesthesia is administered to numb the area.
+- Preparation: The patient is positioned, and local anaesthesia is administered to numb the area.

 - Incision: A small incision is made near the affected disc.

-- Endoscope Insertion: An endoscope, a thin tube with a camera and light, is inserted through the incision to visualize the spine.
+- Endoscope Insertion: An endoscope, a thin tube with a camera and light, is inserted through the incision to visualise the spine.

-- Disc Removal: Specialized instruments are used to remove the herniated portion of the disc, relieving pressure on the nerves.
+- Disc Removal: Specialised instruments are used to remove the herniated portion of the disc, relieving pressure on the nerves.

 - Closure: The incision is closed with minimal sutures or adhesive strips.